Age Divisions, Holes Played & Yardages

 The 18-hole age divisions will use stroke play for scoring in all events.

 All 2-day events are Junior Golf Scoreboard (JGS) ranked.
 For JGS reporting, the results in the Boys 14-15 AND 16-18 are COMBINED, and these players compete from the same set of tees.
-Similarly, the results in the Girls 11-13 AND 14-18 are also COMBINED, and these players compete from the same set of tees.
+For example, if 10 players are entered in each of the Boys 14-15 and 16-18 Age Divisions, then the JGS field will be 20 players.

 All scorecards must have two signatures and be returned to the official scoring area tent.